airbnb/visx/packages/vx-responsive/Readme.md

 If you would like your graph to adapt to the screen size, you can use `withScreenSize()` to give the argument the `screenWidth` and `screenHeight` props containing the respective screen dimensions.

-If you want your graph to adapth to the parent component, use the `withParentSize()` instead.

 ### Example:
 ``` js
 import { withScreenSize } from '@vx/responsive';